 REDHEADS ARE RARE

-ARE BLONDES AT RISK OF EXTINCTION?
+ARE BLONDES IN DANGER OF EXTINCTION?